awsdocs/aws-cdk-guide/doc_source/getting_started.md

 Notice a few things:
 + [Bucket](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/aws-s3.Bucket) is a construct\.
 This means it's initialization signature has `scope`, `id`, and `props`\.
 In this case, the bucket is an immediate child of **MyStack**\.
 + `MyFirstBucket` is the **id** of the bucket construct, not the physical name of the Amazon S3 bucket\.
 The logical ID is used to uniquely identify resources in your stack across deployments\.
-See [Logical IDs](logical_ids.md) for information about logical IDs\.
 To specify a physical name for your bucket, set the [bucketName](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/aws-s3.BucketProps.bucketName) property when you define your bucket\.
 + Because the bucket's [versioned](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-s3.html#@aws-cdk/aws-s3.versioned) property is `true`, [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) is enabled on the bucket\.

 Compile your program, as follows\.